NBChub/chatBGC_benchmark/README.md

 This is the repository for Benchmarking ChatBGC with different foundational models using th G1034 dataset from DTU Biosustain.

-# [UPDATE] - New Database Structure
-We have finished the BGCFlow run for the G1034 dataset.
-Unfortunately, two genomes were dropped because of an issue with the annotation (inconsistent exon ordering for features):
-- NBC_01310 (`NBC_0131000000000_213589.current.gb`)
-- NBC_01080 (`NBC_0108000000000_76298.current.gb`).

-Therefore, currently we only have result ready for the 1032 genomes (`~/net/o-drive/CFB-S-NewBioactiveCompounds/11_G1000/bgcflow/G1034_20240208/data/processed/G1032_20240208`).

-The new database structure now host two data schema, one for BGCFlow and another for antiSMASH.
-In the SQL query, this ca be fetched by explicitly mentioning the schema, for example `bgcflow.cdss` and `antismash.cdss` are two different tables.
-See at the bottom on how it looks like in DBeaver.

 # Running the Benchmark
 ## Get access to OpenAI API
 To get the OpenAI API key, you can ask @matinnuhamunada for a key or use your own [API](https://platform.openai.com/api-keys).